1. Home

 Looking ahead: Unless the incentive is repealed or changed, the 30% Residential Clean Energy Credit remains locked in for eligible homeowners installing solar through the year 2032.
 Although it is then set to step down to 26% and 22% in 2033 and 2034 before expiring in 2035, the policy is very unlikely to change considering the sustained and growing support of solar adoption in the United States.

-Income Brackets and the Solar Tax Credit
+Why is the Solar Tax Credit Important?

 Federal Solar Tax Credit FAQ